BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 It operates in a similar manner to for loops in Python where the loop will iterate through each element in `array_name` using `element_name` to modify or access the value of each element. `element_type` is simply the type of the elements in the array.

+### Try-Catch Blocks

+Try-catch blocks are segments of code used to check for errors that occur and handle them appropriately based on the type of error.

 ## Reference Types

 ### Pointers